 Amongst the children of Charles and Ellen was William Theophilus Blakeney born in 1832.
 He married Eliza Carr in 1853 and they emigrated to Sydney in the same year.

 After spending some years in commerce, William entered the NSW Sheriff’s department in 1856.
 When the new colony of Queensland was formed in 1859, he took up a similar role in the newly established colony’s public service.
 By 1883 he had risen through the ranks to become Queensland’s Registrar-General as well as Registrar of Patents and Registrar of Friendly Societies.

 In 1865, William was nominated as one of the four initial trustees of the South Brisbane Recreation Reserve, later known as Musgrave Park.
 This led to some conflict of interest as he was also a prominent member of the local Anglican congregation that successfully obtained a sizable slice of the park on which to build their new church ( see my post Musgrave Park – The Early Days ).

 William and Eliza purchased a number of blocks of land in the Highgate Hill area in 1860.
-One of these of around seven and a half acres, costing them just over £38, was where they built their family home “Cooltigue” two years after.
+One of these of around seven and a half acres, costing them just over £38, was where they built their family home “Cooltigue” some two years after.
 Florence Lord recounts a story of how William, after buying the land, climbed a tree to get an idea of what the view from the house would be like.
 The architect was Benjamin Backhouse who also was responsible for the nearby house “Toonarbin” discussed in a previous post (Toonarbin ).

 Spencer Browne in “A Journalist’s Memories” says that William “was a big strong man with a family of beautiful daughters and had been known in cricket and rowing circles but in later days it was a case of ‘drat them rheumatics’ “.
 He travelled into work by either hansom cab or by his own “well horsed wagonette”.